rafapaez/Leadership-Mentor-Agent/README.md

 # 🧭 Leadership Mentor Agent

-A simple yet functional AI agent that acts as a leadership mentor — built in under 200 lines of Python.
+A simple yet functional AI agent that acts as a leadership mentor, built in under 200 lines of Python.
 This project shows how to combine LLMs with structured tools, memory, and goal-driven logic to create a real agentic experience.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/rafapaez/Leadership-Mentor-Agent/blob/main/Leadership_Mentor_Agent.ipynb)